Skip to main content

 ForEach

-The ForEach tag allows you to loop through an array.
+The ForEach tag loops over an array.
 Syntax

 <ForEach arr={props.arr}>